 A HISTORY OF THE CINP (J.M.
-Productions, Brentwood) is not simply a combined volume of four booklets.
-It also contains information on the Executives after 1986, not included in Thirty Years, as well as about two additional founders, who were identified after the publication of Psychopharmacology in Perspective.
+Productions, Brentwood) is not simply a combined volume of four booklets, It also contains information on the Executives after 1986, not included in Thirty Years, as well as about two additional founders, who were identified after the publication of Psychopharmacology in Perspective.

 The book demonstrated how international participation in CINP was growing.
 While the founders of CINP were from 13 countries, by 1988 CINP had members from 37 countries, with 10 or more members in 15 (Australia, Austria, Belgium, Canada, Czechoslovakia, Denmark, France, Germany, Italy, Japan, Spain, Sweden, Switzerland, UK and USA).
-At the same time, the number of CINP members from the seven countries with the highest representation among the founders (France, USA, UK, Canada, Italy, Switzerland and The Netherlands) was considerably higher (474) than the number of CINP members from all other countries represented in the organization (285).
-While the first CINP Congress was organized by Trabucchi in collaboration with an international team of 16 neuropsychopharmacologists from 15 countries, (including Argentina, Brazil, Chile, Denmark, Germany, Greece, India, Italy, Japan, Peru, South Africa, Spain, Sweden, The Netherlands and the United States), by the time of the 20th Congress, the organizing team included only 9 members, of whom 3 were from the USA and the rest from Australia, Canada, France, Italy, Japan and the UK.
+At the same time, the number of CINP members from the seven countries with the highest representation among the founders (France, USA, UK, Canada, Italy, Switzerland and The Netherlands) was considerably higher (474) than the number of CINP members from all other countries represented in the organization tries, (including Argentina, Brazil, Chile, Denmark, Germany, Greece, India, Italy, Japan, Peru, South Africa, Spain, Sweden, The Netherlands and the United States), by the time of the 20th Congress, the organizing team included only 9 members, of whom 3 were from the USA and the rest from Australia, Canada, France, Italy, Japan and the UK.
 The evidence of concentration of leadership in a handful of countries could not have been more striking.